 The following items are required for consideration for the accelerated degree:

-• Personal statement of purpose.
+- Personal statement of purpose.
 The statement of purpose provides you with the opportunity to demonstrate your motivation to pursue an Accelerated Master of Public Affairs (MPA) or Accelerated Master of International Public Affairs (MIPA) degree and your commitment to a career dedicated to public service.
 Your clear and concise narrative need not reiterate information we can gather from your transcripts and resume.
-In 250 words or less (1 page double spaced), respond to the question below: How have your background and life experiences, including cultural, geographical, financial, educational, or other opportunities or challenges motivated your decision to pursue a graduate degree at the Robert M. La Follette School of Public Affairs?
-How would this academic preparation help you progress toward your personal and/or professional goals and further the Wisconsin Idea?
+In 250 words or less (1 page double spaced), respond to the question below: How would a degree from the Robert M. La Follette School of Public Affairs help you explore your policy interests, make progress toward your professional goals, and further the Wisconsin Idea?
+Include how your background and life experiences, including cultural, geographical, financial, educational, or other opportunities or challenges inform your response.

 Other considerations